 The District is within the County, approximately 30 miles west of the downtown of the City of Houston, Texas ("Houston").
-The District is approximately three (3) miles south of the intersection of Interstate 10 and FM 1463, and approximately five (5) miles west of the intersection of State Highway 99 and Westheimer Parkway.
-The District is bordered by FM 1463 on the east, which provides direct access for residents.
-A majority of the property within the District is within LCISD, and a minority of the property within the District is within KISD.
-All of the property within the District is within the ETJ of the City.
+The District is approximately 12 miles south of the intersection of Interstate 10 and FM 1463, and approximately 6 miles west of the intersection of State Highway 99 and Westheimer Parkway.
+The District is bordered by FM 1463 on the east and Texas Heritage Parkway to the west, which provide direct access for residents.
+The District is entirely within the County and the ETJ of the City, and within LCISD.